Jeremyzzzz/Grapheme-to-phoneme_prediction/README.md

 **Task**: G2P task on low resource languages such as Slovenian(slv), Adyghe(ady) and Romanian(rum).

-**Our Soultion: seq-to-seq biLSTM with attention and character-level embedding on each low resource language.**
+**Our Soultion: seq-to-seq biLSTM with attention and character-level embedding on each low resource language.(Won the 1st place)**

 **Final Score: Average WER: 37.00, Average PER: 9.39**